import pandas as pd

 )

-factors_ff5_monthly =("SELECT month, smb, hml, rmw, cma "
+factors_ff5_monthly ="SELECT date, smb, hml, rmw, cma FROM factors_ff5_monthly",

-.dropna() )
+parse_dates )

-Yet when we start merging our data set for computing the premiums, there are a few differences to Value and Bivariate Sorts.
+Yet when we start merging our dataset for computing the premiums, there are a few differences to Value and Bivariate Sorts.
 First, Fama and French form their portfolios in June of year \(t\), whereby the returns of July are the first monthly return for the respective portfolio.
 For firm size, they consequently use the market capitalization recorded for June.
 It is then held constant until June of year \(t+1\).

 Second, Fama and French also have a different protocol for computing the book-to-market ratio.
 They use market equity as of the end of year \(t - 1\) and the book equity reported in year \(t-1\), i.e., the datadate